 Two million tweets feature the hashtag #TAMAM.
 Tamam stands for "done", or enough", and is the symbol of the Turkish youth protesting against Erdoğan building a one-man regime.
 The tweets emerged in response to a press conference, in which Erdoğan himself stated that if the people truly wanted him to step down, and as a nation said "enough!", then he would.
 However, Erdoğan was not referring to Twitter, but to the elections that would take place on June 24th.
 In the elections, in which he campaigned for the position of president, supported by both his party, the AKP, and the MHP, Erdoğan secured his position as re-elected President with 52.5% of the votes.
 Although Erdoğan apparently did not submit himself to the Hashtag's criticism, internet representation of controversial views has nonetheless faced serious restrictions, indicating that social media and words are, in fact, a threat to the Turkish president.
 Turkey remains a polarised country, but social media has become the go-to approach for change-makers.

 Official media under the State of Emergency

-With over fifty percent of the population favoring the AKP’s focus on the traditional Islamic family, international criticism of the AKP’s politics is thus an attack on the lifestyle of all followers.
-It is no wonder that youth as well as adults from traditional environments strive to preserve the values they have come to favor in an almost pubescent way: by becoming radical protectors of Erdogan.
+With over fifty percent of the population favouring the AKP's focus on the traditional Islamic family, international criticism of the AKP's politics is thus an attack on the lifestyle of all followers.
+It is no wonder that youth as well as adults from traditional environments strive to preserve the values they have come to favour in an almost pubescent way: by becoming radical protectors of Erdogan.